How We Pray for the Nations

 We pray because Christ sends His church to all nations.

 The risen Lord Jesus has all authority in heaven and on earth, and He sends His church to make disciples of all nations.
 Prayer for the nations belongs to that mission.
-We ask God to open doors for the gospel, strengthen churches, raise faithful pastors, sustain believers, save sinners, protect the vulnerable, and make Christ known where He is ignored, opposed, misunderstood, or only known by name.
+We ask God to open doors for the gospel, strengthen churches, raise faithful pastors, sustain believers, save sinners, protect the vulnerable, and make Christ known where He is ignored, opposed, misunderstood, or named without being trusted and followed.

-Prayer is not a substitute for mission, mercy, witness, giving, or obedience.
-But it is never less than obedience.
+Prayer is not a substitute for mission, mercy, witness, giving, or other acts of obedience.
+But prayer itself is one act of obedience.
 It is one way the church confesses that only God can give life, open blind eyes, forgive sin, build His church, and gather His people.

 Luke 10:25–37; Galatians 6:10